 Ever since those last days at WNCN in 1960, Joe Marzano and I had been friends.
 We’d hang out together at his home on Long Island.
 His parents’ home really.
 His father owned and operated an Italian restaurant in East Rockaway, Cappy’s.
 Joe had his own room upstairs.
 Free room and board.

 His walls were covered with stills from movies, especially those of Orson Welles, whom he idolized.
 Many photos were from his own movies, going as far back as when he was in his mid-teens, some 8mm and some 16 mm…when he could afford them.
 They were not “home movies” but attempts to create and develop genuine narratives.
-By the time we’d met some of his short features had played in New York venues featuring experimental films, although his were not wild and far out.
+By the time we’d met, some of his short features had played in New York venues featuring experimental films, although his were not wild and far out.
 Some were imaginative and skillfully filmed.
 One had received a lot of praise, a simple little piece called From Inner Space, about wire hangers gone berserk.
-Joe’s buddy Bob James (not the jazz fusiioneer) had the principal human role.
+Joe’s buddy Bob James (not the jazz fusioneer) had the principal human role.

 Bob and another buddy, Joe Regina, were married to the Passarelli twin sisters.
 Bob made decent money as a wedding photographer and gave his clients a special deal.
 He would also sing at the weddings for a reasonable rate.
 And he had a good voice.
 He even got a significant singing role in an off-Broadway production of Bock and Harnick’s She Loves Me in which Merle Louise had a leading role.
 Louise became much celebrated for her powerfully moving performance as The Beggar Woman in the original Broadway production of Stephen Sondheim’s Sweeney Todd.
 Bob often turned up in supporting roles in Joe’s movies.

 1965 was the year Joe decided to make his first feature-length movie, starring himself, as usual, but also giving me a major role.
-It was Man Outside
+It was Man Outside.

 My role: Troy Dedseed.
 Marzano always had a flair for coming up with obvious names in his scripts, perhaps designed to be ironic or amusing.

 I remember very little, except that Troy gets beaten up and killed by a street gang.
 During the filming Joe got a bunch of local high school students to play the gang.
 They weren’t good at faking punches.
 They actually hit me.
-Joe had to yell “cut” a few times to tell them to not really punch.
+Joe had to yell “cut” a few times to tell them not to really punch.
 At least when he yelled “cut” they knew that they weren’t supposed to pull out and use knives.
 I wasn’t seriously hurt.

 And there was also a scene with Troy making love with Lucy, played by one of Joe’s regulars, Beverly Baum, a generously proportioned woman around our age.
 Although I actually had lusted for her, I was too inhibited to show that, especially with Vene sometimes on the set.